Shopify/polaris/src/components/Page/README.md

 #### Deprecation rationale

 As of v3.17.0, using `Page` to render an embedded app title bar is deprecated.
 Support for this will be removed in v5.0 as the underlying Shopify App Bridge library will be removed from Polaris React.
 Learn more about the [deprecation rationale](https://github.com/Shopify/polaris-react/issues/814).
-Use [`TitleBar`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components/titlebar) from [`@shopify/app-bridge-react`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components) instead.
+Use [`TitleBar`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components/titlebar) from [`@shopify/app-bridge-react`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components) combined with `Page` instead.

 ---